Armenia–EU Comprehensive and Enhanced Partnership Agreement: Ratification

-In order for CEPA to enter into force, all member states of the European Union, the EU itself, and the European Atomic Energy Community (EAEC) must ratify the agreement.
+In order for CEPA to enter into force, all member states of the European Union, the EU itself, and the European Atomic Energy Community (EAEC) had to ratify the agreement.
 As of 25 January 2021, all 31 parties have fully ratified CEPA.
 This includes:

 Developments

-EU membership perspective
+Prospect of EU membership

 According to the Eastern Partnership policy, Armenia can become a member of the European Union.
 A 2020 poll found that over 40% of Armenians were in favor of EU membership.
 There are several political parties in Armenia which are opposed to Armenia's current membership in the Eurasian Economic Union.
 Bright Armenia, the Free Democrats, Heritage, the European Party of Armenia, and the Republic Party each support Armenia's withdrawal from the Eurasian Economic Union and wish to renegotiate a full Association Agreement with a Deep and Comprehensive Free Trade Area between the EU and Armenia.
 Several political parties also support Armenia's eventual EU membership bid and have campaigned to begin EU accession negotiations.

 In October 2019, the Deputy Prime Minister of Armenia Tigran Avinyan stated that Armenia and the EU have a completely different level of relationship following the 2018 Armenian revolution.
 The Minister confirmed that the revolution strengthened ties between Armenia and the EU as both share the same democratic values.
 The Minister further stated that, "This new political situation is completely in line with the EU’s views".
 Avinyan also made clear that in the future, Armenia will have to decide whether or not to pursue an EU membership bid.
 The Minister advised that any decision for Armenia to join the European Union would have to be brought before the people and that future accession of Armenia to the EU would only occur following Armenia's complete withdrawal from the Eurasian Economic Union.